scheb/two-factor-bundle/README.md

 scheb/two-factor-bundle
 =======================

+**⚠️ Version 2.x is no longer maintained.
+Please upgrade your project to a recent version.**

 This Symfony bundle provides two-factor authentication for your website.
 Currently it is shipped with two authentication methods:

   - Google Authenticator (via sonata-project/google-authenticator)